thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 |:---------------------------:	|:---------------------------------------------------------------------------------------------------------:	|
 | Consists only of developers 	| Cross-functional team that includes developers, testers, security, business analysts, operations and more 	|

-> "Until and unless business leaders accept the idea that they are no longer managing projects with fixed functions, timeframes and costs, as they did with waterfall, they will struggle to use agile as it was designed to be used" (Bob Kantor, Founder Kantor Consulting Group, Inc.)
+> "Until and unless business leaders accept the idea that they are no longer managing projects with fixed functions, time frames and costs, as they did with waterfall, they will struggle to use agile as it was designed to be used" (Bob Kantor, Founder Kantor Consulting Group, Inc.)

 ### <ins>The roles have changed</ins>
 - You cannot put people in new roles without the proper training and mindset, otherwise, a project manager, for instance, will use his/her own knowledge to do something.
 An example would be turning a combine board into a Gantt chart.